What are D3M Icons and how are they unique?

 A technical view showcasing its physical and wireless ports, and

-Properties which can be used to store important information, quote parts & settings
+Properties that can be used to store important information, quote parts & settings

 Creating a new D3M Icon